chaudharybharat/TabDrawerAndNavigationReactNativewithTS/README.md

 # TabDrawerAndNavigationReactNativewithTS

-- This example is drawer,tab,stack nevigation for react-native with typescreen
+- This example is drawer,tab,stack nevigation for react-native with typescript